What I use

 - Gitea (self hosted)

-After using several different approaches to host all of my web projects and tools, I now use Hetzner Cloud.
+- Hetzner Cloud After using several approaches to host all of my web projects and tools, I now use Hetzner Cloud.
 Hetzner provides one of the best VPS in terms of price-performance comparison, offering a server with 1 vCPU, 1GB RAM and 20GB storage for only 3€.
-The only thing I miss currently is a built in firewall configurable from the admin UI, like Digitalocean offers too.